Indonesia's Garuda says to cancel 49-jet Boeing 737 deal after crashes

 This month, Lion Air said it was postponing delivery of four of the jets after an Ethiopian Airlines Boeing 737 MAX 8 went down minutes into a flight to Nairobi, killing all 157 people on board.

-Budget carrier Lion -- Southeast Asia's biggest airline by fleet size and a major Boeing customer -- said the now-postponed planes had been on track for delivery this year.
+Budget carrier Lion -- Southeast Asia's biggest airline by fleet size and a major Boeing customer -- said the planes had been on order for delivery this year, but the company was re-evaluating the situation.

-Lion did not immediately respond to AFP's request Friday for comment on its current plans following Garuda's announcement.

 Lion Air operates 10 Max 8 jets, part of a then-record $22 billion order from Boeing made in 2011.